lycheeverse/lycheeverse.github.io/rate-limits.md

 If you find a website with a particularly stringent rate-limiting policy, you can exclude it from getting checked altogether.
 Example: `--exclude example.com`.

-#### Cache the results
+#### Cache the Results

 If the `--cache` flag is used, this can also help to reduce the amount of calls that are sent to a page because only links that exceed the cache age are queried again.
 This value can be adjusted with `--max-cache-age`, e.g. `12h`.